OpenDSA/OpenDSA/RST/en/IS/BuffPool.rst

    Fix the reference to the example.

+Given a :ref:`disk drive <DiskExamp>` rotating at 5400 rpm, :term:`average seek time` of 9.5ms, and :term:`track-to-track seek time` of 2.2ms, we can calculate that it takes about
-Given the specifications of the disk drive from Example :num:`DiskExamp`, we find that it takes about :math:`9.5 + 11.1 \times 1.5 = 26.2` ms to read one track of data on average.
+:math:`9.5 + 11.1 \times 1.5 = 26.2` ms
+to read one :term:`track` of data on average.
 It takes about
 :math:`9.5 + 11.1/2 + (1/256)\times11.1 = 15.1` ms on average
-to read a single sector of data.
+to read a single :term:`sector` of data.
 This is a good savings (slightly over half the time), but less than 1% of the data on the track are read.
 If we want to read only a single byte, it would save us effectively no